lauslim12/anime-vision/README.md

 ## Ways to Classify

 I'm going to use several ways to classify anime faces.
 The ways are as follows:
-- Using IBM Cloud Visual Recognition to recognize faces (polishing)
+- [x] Using Tensorflow 1.15's Transfer Learning Retrain Script
-- Using Tensorflow 1.15's Transfer Learning Retrain Script
+- [ ] Using IBM Cloud Visual Recognition to recognize faces
-- Using Tensorflow Lite's Model Maker (under development)
+- [ ] Using Tensorflow Lite's Model Maker
-- Using Tensorflow 2.10's Image Classifier with Keras (under development)
+- [ ] Using Tensorflow 2.10's Image Classifier with Keras

 ## How to Use